fpdavis/MTOvJoyFeeder/README.md

 * No longer monitors physical controllers that are not mapped to a virtual controller
 * General messaging cleanup
 * Added Fody.Costura (https://github.com/Fody/Costura) to consolidate all resources into the executable
+* Changed the config file from using MTOvJoyFeeder.EXE.config to using MTOvJoyFeeder.config
+* MTOvJoyFeeder.config file is not deployed with the application but generated from defaults when first run